libhal-google/libhal.github.io/mkdocs/how-to/arm_cortex_bringup.md

 Figure 1.
 LPC40xx Memory Map
 </p>

-Here you can see that flash starts at address `0x00000000`.
-The LPC40xx family has chips with multiple flash sizes from 512kB to 64kB.
-We also see that the SRAM locations all start at `0x10000000`.
-But the amount of SRAM varies depending on the device as well.
-To further figure this out, we need to find which chip is associated with the specific flash sizes and RAM sizes.
+Here you can see that flash starts at address `0x00000000` for all sizes of flash memory.
+The SRAM locations all start at `0x10000000` for all sizes of SRAM.
+This chart does not provide which chips have which ram and flash sizes.

-Looking through the data sheet and searching for part numbers, ordering options, or even the number 512, because we know that number has to come up else where to explain each chip, we eventually find this section on page.
+Looking through the data sheet and searching for terms like "part numbers", "ordering options", or even just the number 512 (the maximum flash size), eventually this section will appear:

 ![lpc40xx ordering info part 1](arm_cortex_bringup/lpc40xx-ordering-1.png)